Goleo87/Portfolio/README.md

 Hello!
 My name is Stefano, Welcome to my single-page application professional portfolio!
 This portfolio showcases my skills, projects, and experiences in a user-friendly and interactive manner.
 Whether you're a potential employer, colleague, or simply curious about my work, I hope this portfolio provides you with insights into my abilities and accomplishments.

-About Me

-I am a Developer and Audiovisual Producer based in Germany.
-I am a creative person with a passion for technology and art, I have experience in photography, video editing, and audiovisual production.
-I have worked in different projects such as short films, music, videos, and podcasts. and recently I have been working on web development projects during my studies at Digital Career Institute in Germany.

-Experience in HTML, CSS, JavaScript, React, Node.js and Git.
-I have knowledge in Hardware, Software: Windows, Linux, Adobe Creative Suite, Premiere Pro, Photoshop, Audition, Illustrator After Effects, Vegas, DaVinci, Filmora, etc.

 Features
 Interactive Design: